bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/faq.md

 We’ll both be keeping our names legally & for work!
 But socially, please feel free to refer to us as the Oberg Family.

-#### Aren't you already legally married?

-Because of COVID, we planned a mini wedding in February with just our immediate families in case we had to delay our large wedding.
-We are still going to have a ceremony at our wedding in May and are so looking forward to celebrating with all of you!

 #### I have another question!

 Feel free to reach out to biancagregwedding@gmail.com with any other questions!
 Or, you know, reach out however you normally would.